S7uXN37/NineMensMorrisBoard/README.md

 ## Reasoning Behind Heuristics

 Number of pieces:
-- This is important to include as the main way to win in Nine Mens Morris is to bring your opponent down to 2 pieces so we wan't our AI to do whatever is possible to avoid losing.
+- This is important to include as the main way to win in Nine Mens Morris is to bring your opponent down to 2 pieces so we want our AI to do whatever is possible to avoid losing.
 Furthermore, having more pieces gives more opprotunities to make mills.

 Number of possible moves:
 - When the number of possible moves goes down it is more likely that we could reach a point where we get trapped which would cause the AI to lose.
 Having a lower number of possible moves could also be correlated to having less pieces which we also want to avoid.
 Because of these reasons we want to keep the number of possible moves high.